christopherkobayashi/OSSO/README.md

 The size of the cape is a standard format for 9 units DIN mount boxes.

-Test Debian GNU/Linux install available: take a look at [TEST.md]
+Test Debian GNU/Linux install available: take a look at [the test image installation instructions](TEST.md)

 For more infos: https://www.nexlab.net/